Q: I recently checked my three credit scores and their average was 700 (702 to be exact). Is 700 still a good credit score or not?

 - Have and use multiple lines of credit – If you seldom use credit cards and loans, your credit score isn’t going to be that good.
 Your credit score takes into account the types of accounts you have, how long you’ve had them, and your payment histories on them.
 It’s good to have an eclectic mix of different types of credit… installment loans (car loans, mortgage loans, student loans) and revolving lines of credit (credit cards).

-I never had loans of any kind, but I was still able to work my way up to a FICO score in the 700’s (761 to be exact) by my 21st birthday.
+He never had loans of any kind, but was still able to work his way up to a FICO score in the 700’s (761 to be exact) by his 21st birthday.

-How did I do that?
-It was simple… I had a bunch of credit cards.
-I didn’t have balances on them either.
-Instead I just kept them active by rotating which cards I used every few months.
-For example, I might use 2 cards this quarter, 2 different cards next quarter, and so on.
+How did he do that?
+It was simple…simply utilizing a number of credit cards, all without balances either.
+Instead he just kept them active by rotating which cards used every few months.
+For example, he might use 2 cards one quarter, 2 different cards next quarter, and so on.

 By having around seven active credit card accounts, his credit score increased rapidly.
 Do you have enough cards yourself?
 There is a common misconception that having more than a few credit cards will kill your credit score, but in reality this simply isn’t true.
 There are many of our forum members that have more than will fit in their wallets and can boast about very high credit scores too — it’s all in how you manage them.